Tess Gerritsen: Writing career

-Inspired by the romance novels she enjoyed reading while working as a doctor, Gerritsen's first novels were romantic thrillers.
-After two unpublished "practice novels", Call After Midnight was bought by publisher Harlequin Intrigue in 1986 and published a year later.
+Inspired by the romance novels Gerritsen had enjoyed reading as a doctor, her initial books were romantic thrillers.
+To feminize her first name, originally Terry, she changed it to Tess for her writing in the romantic genre.
+After two unpublished "practice novels," she sold Call After Midnight to Harlequin Intrigue in 1986, which published it a year later.
 Gerritsen subsequently wrote eight romantic thrillers for Harlequin Intrigue and Harper Paperbacks.

 Other genres

 In 1996, Gerritsen wrote Harvest, her first medical thriller.
 The plot was inspired by a conversation with a retired homicide detective who had recently traveled in Russia.
-He told her young orphans were vanishing from Moscow streets, and police believed the kidnapped children were being shipped abroad as organ donors.
-Harvest was Gerritsen's first hardcover novel, and it marked her debut on the New York Times bestseller list at number thirteen.
-Following Harvest, Gerritsen wrote three more bestselling medical thrillers: Life Support, Bloodstream, and Gravity.
+He told her that young orphans were vanishing from Moscow streets, and police believed they were being kidnapped and shipped abroad as organ donors.
+Harvest was Gerritsen's first hardcover novel, and it marked her debut on the New York Times bestseller list, where it ranked number 13.
+Following Harvest, she wrote three more bestselling medical thrillers: Life Support, Bloodstream, and Gravity.

-In 2001, Gerritsen's first crime thriller, The Surgeon, was published and introduced homicide detective Jane Rizzoli.
-Although a secondary character in The Surgeon, Rizzoli has been a central focus of 13 subsequent novels (see below) pairing her with medical examiner Dr. Maura Isles.
-The books inspired the Rizzoli & Isles television series starring Angie Harmon and Sasha Alexander.
+Gerritsen's first crime thriller, The Surgeon, was published In 2001, introducing homicide detective Jane Rizzoli.
+Although a secondary character in The Surgeon, Rizzoli—paired with medical examiner Dr. Maura Isles—would become central to 13 subsequent novels (see below).
+The books inspired the Rizzoli & Isles television series, starring Angie Harmon and Sasha Alexander.
 Gerritsen also made an appearance in the series' final season as a writer who helps Isles establish herself in the literary field.

-Although most of her recent books have been in the Rizzoli/Isles series, in 2007 Gerritsen wrote a stand-alone historical thriller titled The Bone Garden.
-A tale of gruesome murders, the book is set primarily in 1830s Boston and includes a character based on Dr. Oliver Wendell Holmes.
+Although most of Gerritsen's recent books have been for the Rizzoli/Isles series, she penned a stand-alone historical thriller, in 2007, entitled The Bone Garden.
+A tale of gruesome murders, the book is set primarily in 1830s Boston and includes a character based on Oliver Wendell Holmes.

 Gerritsen's books have been published in 40 countries and have sold 25 million copies.